Kingdom Leadership: Upside Down from the World

 Thousands of books have been printed on leadership over the past few decades.
 It seems that epiphanies are constantly being realized regarding “leadership qualities and attributes.”
 Companies across the globe indoctrinate managers and executives with the most popular theories.
 According to the latest fashion, the best leaders are motivators, visionaries, and communicators.
 Within the temporal viewpoint, worldly leaders are the “greatest.”

-Throughout history, individual greatness has been associated as having an advantage over others.
+Throughout history, individual greatness has been associated with having an advantage over others.
 Our day brings new labels, but man’s values have always been the same.
 The strongest and most aggressive succeed.

 However, Jesus turns the world’s leadership values upside down.
 In Luke 22:24-27, Christ explains to His disciples that Kingdom leadership is opposed to the world’s brand of leadership.
 The one who serves is the true leader.
 Jesus’ discourse was in response to His disciples’ argument on greatness.
 To understand the context of this discussion, it is important to know that the group was partaking in the Lord’s Supper on the eve of Christ’s crucifixion.
 It is also helpful to understand that He washed each of His disciples’ feet that evening (John 13:12-17).
 Our King was and is the ultimate servant.